mesosphere/d2iq-engineering-blog/content/posts/etcd-performance-benchmarking/index.md

    | 99.00th=[ 6376], 99.50th=[ 9634], 99.90th=[15795], 99.95th=[15795],
 ```

-You can see that the 99th percentile is 6376 or about 6.3ms of latency which is an acceptable latency.
+You can see that the 99th percentile is 6376 or about 6.3ms of latency, which is an acceptable latency.